armory/minnaker/guides/setup-dev-environment.md

 This example uses Orca, but you can run any number of services locally

+1. First, run this script to ensure each Spinnaker service gets a K8s LoadBalancer

+    ```bash
+    ./minnaker/scripts/utils/expose_local.sh
+    ```

-1. Configure Minnaker to expect the relevant service to be external
+2. Configure Minnaker to expect the relevant service to be external

     ```bash
     ./minnaker/scripts/utils/external_service_setup.sh orca